-To assist the Board in its determination of the independent status of directors, directors annually complete a detailed questionnaire (the "Annual Directors Questionnaire") about their business relationships and interests.
+To assist the Board in its determination of the independent status of directors, directors complete a detailed questionnaire (the "Annual Directors Questionnaire") about their business relationships and interests on an annual basis.

-Based upon information provided by each of the directors as to their individual circumstances, the Board, on advice from the Corporate Governance & Compensation Committee, has determined that five of the 13 directors holding office at December 31, 2017, have no material relationship with the Company and are therefore independent.
-On this basis, the following five directors are independent:
+Based upon information provided by each of the directors as to their individual circumstances, the Board, on advice from the Corporate Governance & Compensation Committee, has determined that five of the 13 directors holding office as of December 31, 2019, have no material relationship with the Company and are therefore independent.
+On this basis, the following four directors are independent:

-- 1. George Davie,
+- 1. George Davie;

-- 2. Laura Formusa,
+- 2. Laura Formusa;

-- 3. Robert MacIsaac,
+- 3. Robert MacIsaac; and

-- 4. David McFadden, and
+- 4. David McFadden.

-- 5. Ken Walker.
+The following eight directors are not independent, by virtue of their employment with or service to shareholders of the Company:

-The following seven directors are not independent, by virtue of their employment with or service to shareholders of the Company:
+- 1. Andrew Alley;

-- 1. Andrew Alley,
+- 2. Michael Bernasiewicz;

-- 2. Michael Bernasiewicz,
+- 3. Francisco Clemente;

-- 3. Francisco Clemente,
+- 4. Alejandro de la Joya

-- 4. Enrique Diaz-Rato,
+- 5. Andrew Hay;

-- 5. Bruce Hogg,
+- 6. Denis Jasmin;

-- 6. Denis Jasmin, and
+- 7. Jose Tamariz; and

-- 7. Nicolas Rubio.
+- 8. Stephanie Vaillancourt